lambda254/VIPERMoviesApp/README.md

+Open the xcworkspace project

+Make sure the device / simulator on Light Mode

-If there is error, before starting the app, try to reset Swift Package Manager cache on XCode
+If there is error try to reset Swift Package Manager cache on XCode

 Goto File -> Packages -> Reset Package Caches